French Press vs Chemex (AKA Pour Over vs French Press)

 What does your perfect cup of coffee taste like?

-To kick off my mornings with energy and vigor, I like my brew rich and full-bodied.
+To kick off my mornings with energy and vigour, I like my brew rich and full-bodied.
 And for relaxing on those lazy afternoons, I make sure my coffee is clean and bright.
 The choice then, usually comes down to: The Chemex vs French Press.

 So which method should you trust to make that ‘perfect’ brew?
 Let’s compare the French Press vs drip coffee brewing and see which one tickles your fancy.